-1. May I receive Holy Eucharist on my tongue?
+May I received Holy Eucharist on my tongue?

-Yes, but no more than twice in a 24-hour period: “One who has received the Blessed Sacrament may receive it again on the same day only within a Eucharistic celebration in which that person participates”.
-(Code of Canon Law, c.
-917).
+Yes, but no more that twice in a 24-hour period: “One who has received the Blessed Sacrament may receive it again on the same day only within a Eucharistic celebration in which that person participates”.
+(Code of Canon Law, c917).

-3. Under what circumstances should Catholics receive the Eucharist?
+Under what circumstances, should Catholic receive the Eucharist?